 EBU T&I collaborates with other standardisation bodies like IPTC on NewsML-G2, a metadata format for news exchange (EBU defined the audio-visual requirements for remote content and the part elements).
 EBU Eurovision News Exchange is a technical specification detailing the NewsML-G2 mapping into which data is now transmitted operationally.

 The EBU has also co-published the egtaMETA specification (Tech 3340 based on EBUCore) in collaboration with egta, the association of radio and television sales houses, for the exchange of advertising files. egtaMETA is primarily a set of semantically defined attributes considered to sufficiently describe advertising clips (descriptive information like the title of the advertising spot, exploitation information like what is the period during which it shall be used, credits inc. keys persons and companies involved in the creation, post-production and release of the advertising spot and technical information about the file format and its audio, video and data components.
-It is also a common representation format in the form of a standardised XML schema.

 The acquisition Metadata project published Tech 3349, which contains a set of technical metadata to be delivered from camcorders or live cameras.
 The EBU has developed a collaboration with Sony and mediaArea (mediaInfo) for defining an extension of the EBUCore schema of the extraction of highly dynamic metadata as defined in Tech 3349.

-Automatic Metadata Extraction
+Automatic Metadata Extraction (AME)

 The SCAIE project members have played a key role in developing two new MPEG7 specifications, namely the AVDP (audio-visual description profile) and it reference implementation, respectively in part 9 and 11 of the MPEG7 specification.
 EBU has published AVDP publishing guidelines and is maintaining a list of tools for automatic metadata extraction.